open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 Reused from OTEP 4947:

 - `threadlocal.schema_version` — `nodejs_v1_dev` for experimentation, to become
-  `nodejs_v1` once stabilized.
+  `nodejs_v1` once this doc gets merged.
 Recognizing this value is what tells the profiler to use the walk described here instead of OTEP 4947's TLS-pointer walk.
 - `threadlocal.attribute_key_map` — unchanged, including its append-only
   semantics.

-The four added attributes are all V8 layout constants captured from the V8 headers the target's addon was compiled against, so that the profiler does not have to derive them from the target's pointer-compression and sandbox build flags, nor look up V8 internal symbols:
+The four added attributes are all V8 layout constants, fixed for the V8 build the target is running, published so that the profiler does not have to derive them from the target's pointer-compression and sandbox build flags, nor look up V8 internal symbols:

 | Key | Meaning |
 | :-- | :------ |